Dementia Nurse Consultancy

-Our Dementia Nurse Specialist is a professional focusing on the needs of both the person with dementia and their family carers; providing psychological support, home and lifestyle advice, and connection to additional services.
+Our Dementia Nurse Consultancy provides assessment and contingency planning for those with a diagnosis of dementia and their families.
+The consultancy service provides psychological support, home and lifestyle advice, and connection to additional services.

 Our service helps the community circle supporting the person with dementia to manage the challenges that arise along the dementia journey, including diagnosis, decisions, what support provision would best suit their needs and feelings of loss and bereavement as the condition progresses.

 “The impact nurses have on family carers is life-changing,” says SweetTree Operations Director Nicki Bones.
 “We are delighted to be among the lucky few who can gain access to their expertise, and share this with our clients and Dementia Team.”